What It's Like Being a Female Cocaine Boss

 It remains highly unusual for a woman to play such a senior role in Rio’s drug trade.
 Raquel’s criminal heyday was around the time cocaine began to flood Rocinha, and Rio in general.
 Ednaldo, who was known as Naldo, was one of the first to adopt an HK rifle instead of smaller guns such as pistols and revolvers.
 The police would soon follow in this arms race, as the war between rival drug trafficking factions and police escalated ferociously into the 1990s.

 Raquel’s descent into cocaine addiction and growing disillusion with the extreme violence of her way of life made her eventually ask for an exit from the gang in the early 90s.
 The wish was granted.
-After years of therapy and treatment for her drug problem, she still lives in Rocinha and has written the semi-fictional book Number One about her love story with Naldo and memories of that time, which has been published in Brazil.
+After years of therapy and treatment for her drug problem, she still lives in Rocinha and has written the semi-fictional book Number One about her love story with Naldo and her memories of that time.

 Raquel Santos de Oliveira: We first met when we were still children; he was a year younger than me.
 He collected gambling debt money and used to bring money to my uncles.
 He used to stare at me.
 He was ugly, but he had those big, beautiful eyes.
 He started following me around, but he was in love with me like a boy is in love with his teacher, as I was older.
 I met him again when I was 15, and by that time he was armed and already like a boy from another world.
 We got together when I was 25 and coming out of a bad marriage with two small children.